incuna/django-extensible-profiles/README.markdown

 `Profile` class itself and the model admin class `ProfileAdmin` as arguments.

 There are two ways to set up the extensions.
-Either you can use the FeinCMS approach of registering extensions directly:
+Either you can use the FeinCMS approach of registering extensions directly (this should go in your models.py):

     from profiles.models import Profile
     Profile.register_extensions('title', 'picture', 'address', 'profiles.modules.options.extensions.options')